|

 standards; cells once destined to be discarded are used in research with the potential to

+make a contribution to improved medical care.
 The therapeutic potential of ES cells is illustrated by the Sasai proposal, which will

 seek to test a method for guiding the differentiation of ES cells into specific types of